Howard Frankland Bridge

 The W. Howard Frankland Bridge is the central fixed-link bridge spanning Old Tampa Bay from St. Petersburg, Florida to Tampa, Florida.
 It is one of three bridges connecting Hillsborough County and Pinellas County; the others being Gandy Bridge and Courtney Campbell Causeway.
 The bridge carries Interstate 275 and is by far the most traveled of the bay's bridges.

-Work began in fall 2020 to rebuild this bridge with separate pedestrian and bicycle lanes, with completion expected in late 2025.
-The new bridge will be north of the existing bridge.
-This allows traffic to use the old bridge while the new wider bridge is under construction.
-The existing southbound bridge will be converted to northbound lanes, once the new bridge is completed.
+Work began in fall 2020 to rebuild this bridge with separate pedestrian and bicycle lanes, it was completed, and the new southbound span opened, overnight on March 24th 2025.
+The new bridge span is north of the old bridge.
+The old southbound bridge was converted to northbound lanes, overnight on July 9th, 2025, taking all traffic off the oldest, and previously northbound span, permanently.

 The bridge is often incorrectly referred to as the Howard Franklin Bridge.

 History

-Named for the man who proposed it, Tampa businessman Howard Frankland, the bridge opened in April 1960 and carried four lanes (two lanes in each direction separated by a short, narrow barrier).
+Named for the man who proposed it, Tampa businessman William Howard Frankland, the bridge opened in April 1960 and carried four lanes (two lanes in each direction separated by a short, narrow barrier).
 The bridge and approaches cost $16 million.

 Because of the bridge's design, including its lack of emergency shoulders, it proved to be dangerous.
 Accidents were common on the bridge and traffic backed up on both sides, leading to local nicknames, the "Howard Frankenstein Bridge" and "The Car-Strangled Spanner".
 In 1962, a steel-reinforced tapered concrete barrier was installed "to prevent cars from hurtling the median and crashing into oncoming traffic."
 Ten people had already died.
 The bridge was the subject of a 60 Minutes broadcast in the 1960s noting the below-average construction methods used.

 Planning for a larger-capacity replacement began in 1978.
 Original plans ranged from a large, multi-lane suspension (or similar type) bridge, to two parallel bridges (with the central span reserved for HOV lanes).
 As traffic projections increased, further exacerbated by a disaster on the Sunshine Skyway Bridge in 1980, it was clear that the new bridge would need to handle at least eight lanes (four in each direction).
 By 1987, it was concluded that a parallel, four lane span would be built.
 Plans were also made to rehabilitate the older bridge after the new bridge opened.

 Construction began on the new span in 1988.
 The new $54 million southbound span was opened to traffic in 1990.
 The older bridge was then closed, rehabilitated, and reopened in 1992.
 The older northbound span is shorter and has a steeper hump than the newer southbound span.